 The First Gay Couple.

 No, Cronyn and Randolph are not in We-Ho or the Hamptons.
-They are in an extremely poor excuse for a jail.
+They are in an extremely poor excuse for jail.
 As Scarlet O’Hara would put it, a horse jail!
 We are in the Arizona territory circa 1883.
-The main plot involves a $500,000 loot hidden by Kirk Douglas who somehow also ends up in said jail and who is being hunted by Henry Fonda ‘s Sheriff Woodward W. Lopeman.
+The main plot involves a $500,000 loot hidden by Kirk Douglas, who somehow also ends up in said jail and who is being hunted by Henry Fonda‘s Sheriff Woodward W. Lopeman.

-However, in many ways, it’s like Mank has been transported back in time to an alternate “All About Eve”.
-Cronyn and Randolph taking over from Bette Davis and Thelma Ritter.
-Two of the greatest character actors in Hollywood history, Cronyn and Randolph play their roles with great knowingness and respect.
-In addition, all the while being brilliantly funny.
+However, in many ways, it’s like Mank had been transported back in time to an alternate “All About Eve.”
+Cronyn and Randolph taking over from Bette Davis and Thelma Ritter, respectively.
+Two of the greatest character actors in Hollywood history, Cronyn and Randolph, play their roles with great knowingness and respect, all the while being brilliantly funny.
 Cheers!